rasalt/bunsen-tutorial/README.md

 ## Provision a Dataproc cluster on GCP

 You will need a [GCP Project](https://cloud.google.com/storage/docs/projects).
-Either you identify a preexisting project or create a new one using [GCP console](https://cloud.google.com/compute/docs/console)
+Either you identify a preexisting project or create a new one using [GCP console](https://cloud.google.com/compute/docs/console) first.
+You will also need [Google Cloud SDK.](https://cloud.google.com/sdk/install) [Initialize](https://cloud.google.com/sdk/docs/initializing) Google Cloud SDK and select the GCP Project where you want to provision the cluster.

-First create your env.sh file based on the skeleton provided in [env.sh]( ./scripts/provisioning/env.sh) .
+Update your env.sh file based on the skeleton provided in [env.sh]( ./scripts/provisioning/env.sh) .

 Source the environment file you've created.
 Be aware that the bucketname needs to be unique.
 If that bucketname already exists then the script will partially fail on subsequent steps.